Ebbw Vale: General Offices

-The General Offices is a Grade II* listed building which is undergoing renovation.
+The General Offices is a Grade II* listed building.
 Built between 1913 and 1915 it formed part of the steelworks site.
 A brand-new modern extension (contrasting with the original building) officially opened on 24 October 2010 and houses the Gwent Archives.

-The main building is partially opened with an entrance hall and function rooms together with a 4D cinema.
+The main building is partially opened, with an entrance hall and function rooms, together with a 4D cinema.

-The Queen officially opened the General Offices as part of her Diamond Jubilee Tour on 3 May 2012 accompanied by the Duke of Edinburgh.
+The Queen officially opened the General Offices as part of her Diamond Jubilee Tour on 3 May 2012, accompanied by the Duke of Edinburgh.

-As part of the Cultural Olympiad for the London 2012 Olympics, Adain Avion a mobile art space created from the fuselage of a DC-9 aircraft, visited the General Offices between 1 and 7 July 2012.
+As part of the Cultural Olympiad for the London 2012 Olympics, Adain Avion, a mobile art space created from the fuselage of a DC-9 aircraft, visited the General Offices between 1 and 7 July 2012.

 Education

 Ebbw Vale currently is host to a selection of primary schools and infant schools, two secondary schools (Ebbw Fawr Learning Community and Brynmawr Foundation School) both covering a large catchment area.
 Penycwm Special School is also located in Ebbw Vale, in a joint building with the primary phase of Ebbw Vale Learning Community.
 Alongside this there is also the Ebbw Vale campus of Coleg Gwent, a Further Education college teaching a range of subjects from Mechanics, Media Studies, Humanities to Hairdressing and Beauty therapy.
 There is also an institute which provides a range of courses for mainly adult learners.

 A new Coleg Gwent building was opened in 2012 alongside Wales' first 3–16 educational establishment titled the Ebbw Fawr Learning Community, a £52m investment.
 This has resulted in the closure of both Glyncoed Comprehensive School and Ebbw Vale Comprehensive School along with Pontygof Primary School, which now functions as a Pupil Referral Unit for behaviourally challenged students, and Briery Hill Primary School.